Cruhrup/DailyReport/README.md

 # DailyReport
-A daily report python script for work that gathers details from Palo Alto firewalls, Panorama, and Okta agents
+A daily report Dockerized Python script for work that gathers details from Palo Alto firewalls, Panorama, and Okta agents then emails that report via Outlook.

-#### Dependencies
-+ panos sdk - pip install pan-os-python

-+ okta sdk - pip install okta

-+ BS4 - pip install beautifulsoup4

-+ html5lib - pip install html5lib

-+ requests - pip install requests

-+ selenium - pip install selenium

-+ Chrome Driver (Tested with Version 108.0.5359.71) - https://chromedriver.storage.googleapis.com/index.html?path=108.0.5359.71/

-+ Tested on Python 3.9.13 with Windows 10 21H2 19044.2364

 #### Setup
-1. Download both the .py files in the repository
+1. Download all files in repository to get started

-2. Generate API keys for your firewalls as well as Panorama using the below link: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key
+2. Generate API keys for your firewalls as well as Panorama using the link: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key

-3. Generate an API key for your Okta org using the below link: https://developer.okta.com/docs/guides/create-an-api-token/main/
+3. Generate an API key for your Okta org using the link: https://developer.okta.com/docs/guides/create-an-api-token/main/

+4. Per https://github.com/O365/python-o365#authentication-steps, you need to create a custom application registration inside Azure.
+For this specific implementation, we are using authentication method "on behalf of a user".
+During this, notate the Application (Client) ID, Client Secret value, and Directory (Tenant) ID as used in Devicelist.py

 ##### Setup - Devicelist.py
 1. On section `Firewalls`, replace `FW_IP_HERE` with your firewall IP and `MY_API_KEY_HERE` with your firewall API key